bubong5480/SLS-6502-emulator/docs/log.md

 In the meantime, some of us will be familiraizing ourselves with web assembly, and we will create a framework c file that would give a good outline of how we should implement the simulator.

+## DATE: Sun Oct 3/, 2021

+### Notes

+Preliminary Makefile and 6502.c file created and pushed to master.

+### Progress

+For prototype of the SLS6502
+    CPU is a struct with fields as registers.
+    Memory is a char pointer; an array. main currently does the following:
+        initializes space for memory and cpu
+        continually switch/case
+        case 0xEA -> the 'no op" case

+### Goals

+1. Speak with Appavoo about merging and git in general
+2. Get the manuals
+3. Someone needs to print hello world in web assembly